Washington / County

 Demographics - Browns Point, WA

-Browns Point is a small, close-knit community of about 1,200 residents, with a median age of 47 reflecting its mature population.
-The area is predominantly White, but also includes Asian, Black, and other minorities, and around 8.5% of locals speak a language other than English at home.
-Its balanced gender ratio and moderate population density contribute to a friendly, welcoming atmosphere.
+Browns Point has a population of 1,200 residents, offering a diverse community with a median age of nearly 47 and a balanced gender ratio.
+The area features a strong blend of backgrounds, with about 82% White, 3% Black, and 7% Asian residents, and over 9% speaking a language other than English at home.
+Its high population density contributes to a lively suburban atmosphere.

 1,200